1970 to 1988

 Before I start on my Southern Oklahoma Ambulance Service story, I would like to recognize Rhonda Thomas who was director of the ambulance service until October 2005.
 Coming here from Marietta, Oklahoma in 1988, Rhonda took the SOAS from a basic ambulance service with only EMTs and First Responders, to a full fledged emergency medical service with Paramedics onboard every ambulance.
 Rhonda will always be recognized for this achievement and the quality of care she has brought to southern Oklahoma in the pre-hospital setting.

-From 1970 to 1988, I worked at the Southern Oklahoma Ambulance Service here in Ardmore as a driver and EMT.
+From 1970 to 1988 (1969 part-time), I worked at the Southern Oklahoma Ambulance Service here in Ardmore as a driver and EMT.
 Those were some of my best years.
 It was during this time I was fortunate to organize, incorporate and be the Founder of the Oklahoma Emergency Medical Technican Association.
 I served as it’s President until 1981.
 In 1981 when I stepped down as President, we had over 450 members all across Oklahoma.
 In May of 1982 I was honored with a plaque at the Annual Meeting held in Norman.
 I proudly display that plaque on my living room wall to this day.

 I also was honored in 1975 to become an Incorporator and Founding member of the National Association of Emergency Medical Technicians.
 It guess it was just a stroke of luck that brought me and the soon to be formed National Association of EMTs together.